USB: A Unified Summarization Benchmark Across Tasks and Domains

-We recruited annotators and ask them to execute the following two tasks: (1) Find and annotate evidence in $D$ for each summary sentence of $S$; and (2) Delete parts of $S$ that are not supported by $D$.
-This provides us with a document-summary pair where the summary is fully supported by the document, and the the supporting evidence is explicitly marked.
-We provide a step-by-step description of the process we followed to create the dataset in the rest of this section.
+We recruited annotators and asked them to execute the following tasks: (1) Find and annotate evidence in $D$ for each summary sentence of $S$, and; (2) Delete parts of $S$ that are not supported by $D$.
+This yields a document-summary pair where the summary is fully supported by the document, and the supporting evidence is explicitly marked.
+We provide a detailed description of our data creation process below.

-\textbf{Retrieval of Wikipedia articles} \quad We downloaded the Wikipedia English articles dump from 1 July 2022.\footnote{\url{https://dumps.wikimedia.org/enwiki/20220701/enwiki-20220701-pages-articles-multistream.xml.bz2}} We extracted the articles from this corpus using the Wikiextractor tool.~\footnote{\url{https://github.com/attardi/wikiextractor}} We dropped tables and lists during extraction, but retained section headers.
-When extracting articles, we specified filters on the categories of articles.
-Each article on Wikipedia is tagged with a set of categories to which that page belongs.
-For example, the page on Neil Armstrong\footnote{\url{https://en.wikipedia.org/wiki/Neil_Armstrong}} has tagged categories like ``American aerospace engineers'', ``Aviators from Ohio'' and ``University of Cincinnati faculty''.
+\textbf{Retrieval of Wikipedia articles} \quad We downloaded the Wikipedia English articles dump from 1 July 2022.
+We extracted the articles from this corpus using the Wikiextractor tool.~\footnote{ {\url{https://github.com/attardi/wikiextractor}}} We dropped tables and lists during extraction, but retained section headers.
 We used a set of category filters to retrieve pages about specific types of entities which helps us in creating a dataset with diverse domains.
 We manually filtered domains to select those in which articles generally had a substantial part of $S$ supported by evidence present in $D$.